-Enjoy endless opportunities for fun in and around Minneapolis Northwest.
-We understand that sometimes you don't want to spend a lot of money while on vacation, so we're here to help.
+Enjoy endless opportunities for FREE fun in and around Minneapolis Northwest.
+Making memories shouldn't have to cost a fortune, whether you're on vacation or visiting from a neighboring city, so we're here to help.
 We've put a list together of 50 FREE things to do in Minneapolis Northwest and the Twin Cities.
-From zoos, to nature, to museums, we have something for you!
+From zoos and nature, to museums and art festivals, we have something for you!

 Chalkfest at Arbor Lakes

-3. Snap pics and enjoy the beautiful and mind-boggling 3D chalk murals at Chalkfest at Arbor Lakes.
+1. Snap pics and enjoy the beautiful and mind-boggling 3D chalk murals (like the one above) at Chalkfest at Arbor Lakes, Sept.
+4-6, 2021.
+Event admission is always free!

 Mississippi Gateway Regional Park

 6. Walk, run, bike, or stroll across the Mississippi River at Mississippi Gateway Regional Park.
-The 12-foot-wide walkway has excellent views.
+The 12-foot-wide walkway and dam has excellent views of the river and surrounding parks.
+There are also lots of opportunities to spot wildlife.

-8. Go fishing at Fish Lake Regional Park – by land or bring your own boat.
+8. Go fishing at Fish Lake Regional Park.
+Cast your line from shore or dock, or bring your own boat.

 Weisman Art Museum